 U.S. State Department Condemns Zimbabwe for Arrest of 44 Gay Activists

-August 23, 2012 by Ty Cobb, Senior Legislative Counsel
+August 23, 2012 by Ty Cobb, Director of Global Engagement

 The U.S. State Department has issued a statement condemning the Government of Zimbabwe’s violent arrest and detention of 44 gay activists in Zimbabwe.
 The statement expresses deep concern over the use of security forces for political violence.
 The State Department calls upon the Government of Zimbabwe “to end this pattern of abuse and to eradicate the culture of impunity that allows members of the security sector to continue to violate the rights of the Zimbabwean people.”